elisa-tech/wg-aerospace/demos/Readme.md

 <!--
 SPDX-License-Identifier: CC-BY-SA-4.0
 -->
-# Aerospace Working Group Demostrations
+# Aerospace Working Group Demonstrations

 This folder contains a series of examples, documentation, and reference builds to achieve the following goals.